chromatone/chromatone.center/theory/intervals/fifth-fourth/index.md

 ---
 title: Fifth and fourth
-subtitle: Perfect, but not equivalent intervals
+description: Perfect, but not equivalent intervals
 date: 2021-09-08
 ---